- Branding 03.21

 If you’ve got a website built in WordPress, Squarespace or Wix and you are a DIY kind of person, you can improve and evolve your own website.

-The aim is to connect with an ideal audience, as covered in the last video and provide them with an easy, enjoyable experience.
+The aim is to connect with an ideal audience and provide them with an easy, enjoyable experience.

 These simple goals also help to get the website positioned higher on search engines.
 Win, win.